xKDR/NighttimeLights.jl/docs/src/concepts.md

 datacube[X(Near(72.8284)), Y(Near(19.05)), Ti(At(201204))] # value of image near longitude = 77.1025 and latitude = 28.7041 at Time = 201204
 ```

-In some cases, one may need to convert row and column numbers to latitude and longitude.
+It is often required to convert row and column numbers to latitude and longitude.
 One can use `map`.

 For example: